Man convicted of shooting crossbow during road rage incident

-PULASKI, Va. — A Virginia man has been found guilty of shooting a crossbow at another car during a road rage incident.
+PULASKI, Va. — A Virginia man has been found guilty of shooting a crossbow at another vehicle during a road rage incident, but was acquitted of trying to murder the other driver.

-The Roanoke Times reports that the jury in Pulaski handed down its verdict Wednesday.
+The Roanoke Times reports the jury in Pulaski rendered its verdict Wednesday.
 It recommended that Glen McNeal Grubb spend six years behind bars.

 Authorities said Grubb chased a Ford F-150 in his fiancee’s Pontiac Grand Am early last year.
 Her two daughters, then ages 4 and 6, were in back.

-Authorities said the cars pursued each other down twisting, narrow roads in western Virginia.
+Authorities said the cars raced each other down twisting, narrow roads in western Virginia.
 Grubb fired the crossbow out his window while driving.
-It struck the metal just to left of the Ford pickup’s rear cab window.
+It struck the metal just to the left of the Ford pickup’s rear cab window.
+Jurors acquitted Grubb of attempted murder.

 Information from: The Roanoke Times, http://www.roanoke.com